 Table 4.90 shows a summary of all of the potential significant threats for the MV SPA by parcel.
-These numbers were updated in 2014 and represent the best information available at the time of writing.
+These numbers represent the best information available at the time of writing.
 It is anticipated that numbers will vary over time, according to changes in land use, and as additional information becomes available.
 In 2017, the threat numbers for Benmiller, Blyth and Dungannon were updated to reflect changes in these WHPAs.
+In 2022, numbers were updated to reflect property changes and to address the amended 2021 Technical Rules, which recreated potential significant threats for snow and salt activities.
+Note that the numbers for snow and salt activities in particular are estimates, based on desktop assessment of land use.
+It is anticipated that these numbers will drop significantly once the activities can be confirmed.